Vitamin C, also identified as ascorbic acid, provides many advantages to those who take it.

 Children can get vitamin C from various sources, such as multi-flavored fruit and snacks, nuts and seeds, and whole grains.
 The best vitamin C sources are found in fruits, vegetables, nuts, and milk, eggs, and cereals.

-Since the body does not produce the vitamin itself, children must eat foods filled with vitamin C.
+Since the body does not produce the vitamin, children must eat foods filled with vitamin C.

 Can children take Vitamin C to prevent colds?

-For this purpose, many health departments worldwide recommend that children aged 6 months to 5 years should be provided a daily vitamin supplement comprising vitamins A, C, or D.
+For this purpose, many health departments worldwide recommend that children aged six months to 5 years be provided a daily vitamin supplement comprising vitamins A, C, or D.